-Britney Spears: Lifetime Sets Date For Star’s Biopic, Production Does NOT Have Brit’s Blessing
+Britney Spears: Lifetime Sets Date For Star’s Biopic, Production Does Not Have Brit’s Blessing

 This mother of two and superstar performer, demonstrates on the regular during her Vegas shows and while appearing at various events, that she is more fit than she has been in years and driven to continue on making catchy beats and dazzling audiences with her hypnotizing dance moves.

-The Sun reminds how Spears owned the stage for her first Vegas performance of 2017 on January 12.
+The Sun reminded readers how Spears owned the stage for her first Vegas performance of 2017 on January 12.

 “Spears was in fit form as she performed her first Las Vegas show of the year last night.
 True to form the US pop star, who celebrated her 35th birthday in December, showed off her physique in a variety of risque outfits during the gig, part of her Piece of Me residency at Sin City’s Planet Hollywood.”